appwrite/.github/CONTRIBUTING.md

 For us to find the right balance, please open an issue explaining your ideas before introducing a new pull request.

-This will allow the Appwrite community to have sufficient discussion about the new feature value and how it fits in the product roadmap and vision.
+An issue will allow the Appwrite community to thoroughly discuss the new feature and how it fits into the product roadmap and vision.

-This is also important for Appwrite maintainers to discuss the feature's design and architecture to help the contribution fit in organically in the Appwrite codebase.
-Some bigger features might need to go through our [RFC process](https://github.com/appwrite/rfc).
+An issue is also essential for Appwrite maintainers to discuss the feature's design and architecture to help the contribution fit in organically in the Appwrite codebase.
+Some more extensive features might need to go through our [RFC process](https://github.com/appwrite/rfc).

 ## Other Ways to Help